microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 The [Graph PowerShell module](https://learn.microsoft.com/en-us/graph/overview) is required to proceed the option [User license details](#user-license-details) from the [COLLECT](#collect) menu.

-If you do not have this module installed, the 'Compliance Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).
+If you do not have this module installed, the Compliance Utility will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/Microsoft.Graph).

 ### 🔵Exchange Online PowerShell module <a name="exchange-online-module"></a>

 The [Exchange Online PowerShell module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#release-notes) is required to proceed the options [Labels and policies](#labels-and-policies) and [DLP rules and policies](#dlp-rules-and-policies) from the menu [COLLECT](#collect).

-If you do not have this module installed, the 'Compliance Utility' will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).
+If you do not have this module installed, the Compliance Utility will try to install the current version from [PowerShell Gallery](https://www.powershellgallery.com/packages/ExchangeOnlineManagement).

 ### 🔵PowerShell (optional) <a name="ms-powershell"></a>

-Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5) to install it using your preferred method if you want to use the 'Compliance Utility' on [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).
+Please follow the instructions for [installing PowerShell on Windows](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5) to install it using your preferred method if you want to use the Compliance Utility on [PowerShell 7.4](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.4) (or higher).

 ### 🔵Purview Information Protection module (optional) <a name="pip-module"></a>